 Let's cut to the chase, you want to know how to kill maggots having just discovered an infestation.
 And we can't say we blame you.
 Maggots and house flies go hand in hand and, not only are maggots completely gross, but having them in your home, bins, or garden isn't hygienic considering the fact that they can carry E. coli and may make you or your family unwell.

-Thankfully, you can quickly kick maggots to the curb using vinegar, boiling water, and other ingredients you'll likely have lying around the house.
-Get your Marigolds on people, we're about to dive in and show you how to get rid of maggots.
+Thankfully, you can quickly get rid of maggots by pouring boiling water and vinegar onto the infestation.
+There are a few other ways you can kick these insects to the curb with ingredients you'll likely have lying around the house.
+Get your cleaning gloves on people, we're about to dive in and explain how to get rid of maggots with several methods.

 How to get rid of maggots